jss367/jss367.github.io/_posts/2016-07-01-pandas-cheat-sheet.md

-## Separately features from labels
+## Separating Features from Labels

 `pandas` also has a convenient way to extract the labels from a DataFrame, and that's by using the `pop` method.
 It will remove the specified column from the DataFrame and put it into a Series of its own.